-- A loss incurred in carrying on a business outside South Africa may not be set-off against income in South Africa - The amount of foreign tax payable must be converted to rands at the last day of the tax year by applying the average exchange rate for that tax year - Foreign income is converted to rands by applying the spot exchange rate at the date the income accrues.
-Natural persons and non-trading trusts may elect to apply the average exchange rate for that tax year - Where foreign income may not be remitted because of restrictions imposed by the source country, such income is included in the resident's gross income in the tax year during which that amount may be remitted to South Africa.
+- A loss incurred in carrying on a business outside South Africa may not be set-off against income in South Africa - A foreign capital loss may be set off against a local capital gain - The amount of foreign tax payable must be converted to rands at the last day of the tax year by applying the average exchange rate - Foreign income is converted to rands by applying the spot exchange rate at the date the income accrues.
+Natural persons and non-trading trusts may elect to apply the average exchange rate for that tax year - Where foreign income may not be remitted because of restrictions imposed by the source country, such income is included in the resident's gross income in the tax year during which that income may be remitted to South Africa.